Create Sales Analytics Using the Wizard

 Start by taking a sec to look at what you created in the Analytics Apps Basics module.

-Log in to the org you set up in Analytics Apps Basics and click the App Launcher ().
-Then click the Analytics Studio tile.
+Log in to the org you set up in Analytics Apps Basics.
+From the App Launcher ( ), find and select Analytics Studio.

 Locate My First Analytics App under the Apps area of the page.
 Click Run App on the right to see the app’s home page.

 Remember one of the rules of using the wizard: “Use it to fine-tune your analytics experience.”
 Put another way, that means there are many aspects of dashboards you can’t change.
 For example, scroll through the list of dashboards, find the Executive Overview dashboard, and open it.
 You can be sure that will catch the CEO’s attention, right?

 Don't worry if your dashboards look a bit different from the examples here and elsewhere in the Sales Analytics trail.
 The basic elements of the dashboards should be the same even though the data may differ.

 The wizard doesn’t let you change the top part of this dashboard.
 In fact, many Sales Analytics elements can’t be changed by the wizard selections.
 Remember: We’ve prebuilt Sales Analytics and all the other Analytics apps to make analytics easy, right out of the box, with little effort on your part.